brooookemiller/peloton-data-integrations/README.md

 ### Authenticate to Google

 In order to read or write to your Google Calendar, you must authenticate to Google.
-Follow the [first step here][1] to turn on the Google Calendar API and download your client_secret.json file.
+Follow the [first step here][1] to turn on the Google Calendar API and download your `client_secret.json` file.

-Once your client_secret.json file is created and stored locally, run:
+Once your `client_secret.json` file is created, run:

 ```bash
 python3 google_integrations/google_authenticate.py